confluentinc/demo-scene/cluster-linking-disaster-recovery/README.md

-# Cluster Linking & Schema linking disaster recovery
+# Cluster Linking & Schema Linking disaster recovery

-The idea of this demo is to create a main cluster and a disaster recovery cluster, the `product` schema and data are created in the main cluster/schema registry and it is replicated to the disaster recovery cluster using schema and cluster linking.
+The idea of this demo is to create a main cluster and a disaster recovery cluster, the `product` schema and data are created in the main cluster/schema registry and it is replicated to the disaster recovery cluster using Schema and Cluster Linking.
 We then, stop the main cluster, move consumers and producers to disaster recovery, restart the main cluster and move the data back

 ## Start the clusters